Category: Toronto

 Recently, a set of art-kids, goths and fashion designers have been breathing new life into this old mall (Doll Funeral and Level 1313 are particularly notable).

-Another notable sad mall is Splendid China Mall, just south of the wonderful Pacific Mall.
+Another notable declining mall is Splendid China Mall, just south of the wonderful Pacific Mall.
 It is very clean but has few visitors.
-Here’s a writeup about Splendid China Mall from 2012 – things have gotten even sadder, but Graceful Vegetarian is a real winner and we make the trip to the mall just to eat there.
-One bright spot is Thai restaurant Koh Lipe opening at the mall.
+Here’s a writeup about Splendid China Mall from 2012 – things have gotten even sadder, but Graceful Vegetarian is a real winner and we make the trip to the mall just to eat there (you must get the “steamed vegetarian tender beef with turnips”.
+And the “deep fried Chinese bun” – fried steamed buns with condensed milk).

 Splendid China Mall’s central stage (Source)

-Lately, I also noticed some unique stores popping up in the mall – doing unique things like selling flowers made out of metal wire and nylon fabric & a business run by a young woman who’s a wizard at growing unusual succulents and cacti (Sunshine Garden).
+Lately, I also noticed some unique stores popping up in the mall – selling flowers made out of metal wire and nylon fabric & a business run by a young woman who’s a wizard at growing unusual succulents and cacti (Sunshine Garden).

 Do you have a favourite story from one of these malls?
 Please share in the comments!